posmikdc/posmikdc.github.io/_projects/cond_permutation.md

 ## Permutation Test

 We now apply a conditional permutation test (CPR) as outlined in [Berrett et al., 2018](https://arxiv.org/pdf/1807.05405.pdf).
-For us, applying a conditional permutation test is especially useful because we can now test conditional independence, i.e. $$ X \text{independent from} Y|Z $$, rather than just $$ X \text{independent from} Y $$ as in the previous proportion test.
+For us, applying a conditional permutation test is especially useful because we can now test conditional independence, i.e. $$X \text{independent from} Y \vert Z$$, rather than just $$X \text{independent from} Y$$ as in the previous proportion test.
 This allows us to account for relevant influence from confounders.
 Additionally, the conditional permutation test allows us to construct a sampling distribution, rather than assuming it, by resampling combinations of X for each permutation $$X^{(m)}$$.

 $$
 p = \frac{1 + \sum_{m = 1}^{M} \mathbb{1}\{T(\mathbb{X}^{(m)}, \mathbb{Y}, \mathbb{Z}) \geq T(\mathbb{X}, \mathbb{Y}, \mathbb{Z})\}}{1 + M}